The best wireless headsets for Xbox Series X you can get today.

 50mm dynamic drivers are producing clear sound all across the frequency response.

 They are fully designed for Xbox chat-mix integration.
-All the necessary volume controls are on the ear cups, so you don’t have to deal with system settings.
+All the necessary volume controls are on the ear cup, so you don’t have to deal with system settings.

-HyperX CloudX Flight is class-leading when it comes to battery life since they’ll last 30 hours per charge.
+HyperX CloudX Flight is class-leading when it comes to the longest battery life since they’ll last 30 hours per charge.
 A wireless range of 65 ft is also something worth mentioning.

 - Engaging sound